hotdaamn/asuswrt-merlin-wiki/Transfer a backup to a remote location using Rsync through a SSH tunnel between 2 Asus routers.md

  * Apply the changes
  * Reboot the router (to apply the jffs formating)
   * ![boot](https://cloud.githubusercontent.com/assets/3483165/5582239/46bcdd56-9034-11e4-8e32-d40e7083f410.png)
-* Install Optware (by installing, and then removing, Download Master)
+* Install Optware (by installing, and then removing, Download Master if not required)
  * ![a](https://cloud.githubusercontent.com/assets/3483165/5582683/3c80bafe-903b-11e4-9187-3676d024ee02.png)
  * ![a](https://cloud.githubusercontent.com/assets/3483165/5582702/78c8d78a-903b-11e4-87db-e9b8f426a3fb.png)
+   * The router will propose one or two usb devices to make the installation.
+Select one and proceed.
  * ![a](https://cloud.githubusercontent.com/assets/3483165/5582769/949a3eb2-903c-11e4-96cf-0886efa99e43.png)
+   * Depending if you really need Dowmnload master (a tool mainly used to download torrents ?), you can install it right away.
+This installation was just was the easiest way to install Optware.
  * ![a](https://cloud.githubusercontent.com/assets/3483165/5582803/0605f3de-903d-11e4-8af4-4da2337d4966.png)
+ * Here is an alternate way for the Optware installation: [https://github.com/RMerl/asuswrt-merlin/wiki/Initialize-OPTWARE](https://github.com/RMerl/asuswrt-merlin/wiki/Initialize-OPTWARE)
 * Install a terminal to access the router through ssh (Putty or Xshell)
 * Connect to the router
 * Create two sub-folders to the jffs folder:
  * config
+  * fstab
+   * ...
  * scripts
+  * post-mount
+`   * ...`
+   `* ...`
+   `* ...`
+   `* ...`
 * Install Rsync
+>

 * Create a script to run at boot time to schedule the backup
 * Create the Rsync script
 * Schedule backup